-- 1 yellow summer squash (or zucchini), halved or quartered lengthwise (depending on size), and sliced about ¼ in. thick
+- 1 yellow summer squash or zucchini, halved or quartered lengthwise (depending on size), and sliced about 1/4 in. thick

-- ¾-1 c grape tomatoes, halved
+- 1 cup grape tomatoes, halved

 - 2 ears of corn, kernels removed from the cob

-- ½ t kosher salt
+- 1/2 teaspoon kosher salt

-- 1 T chopped parsley
+- 1 Tablespoon chopped parsley

-- Over medium low heat, melt the butter in a pan, and cook slowly until it just begins to brown.
+- Over medium-low heat, melt the butter in a pan, and cook slowly until it just begins to brown.